Skip to main content

 Special Reconnection Order (SRO)

 Investor-owned electric and natural gas utility customers can avoid disconnection or can reconnect service by paying $175 of the total amount owed, plus a reconnection fee of no more than $36 (if applicable).
 The SRO can be used (regardless of income) once per heating season per utility, typically between mid-Oct. and mid-April.
-To use the SRO, contact your utility.
+To use the SRO, contact the utility company.

 Eligible PIPP Plus customers with past due amounts greater than $175 may be able to use the SRO and have any remaining unpaid balance transferred to their PIPP arrearage.